sampsyo/cs6120/content/blog/2019-10-28-self/index.md

 than the original C programs.

-The authors also describes a new metric to measure the performance of an object oriented programming language - _Millions of Messages per Second (MiMS)_ which corresponds to MIPS.
+The authors also describes a new metric to measure the performance of an object oriented programming language -- _Millions of Messages per Second (MiMS)_ which analogous to MIPS.
 To compute the MiMS of a specific virtual machine, divide the number of messages the benchmark sends by its total running time.
 The first generation Self compiler ran at 3.3 MiMS or a message executing every 300ns.